fraxinus1098/3D-VR-Journal-Visualizer/masterplan.md

 > **Note: This phase replaces the previous Web Audio API-based audio system (Phase 3.5) with a more sophisticated SuperCollider implementation.
 The existing audio files in `/public/sounds/` will be replaced with dynamically generated audio from SuperCollider.**

 ### Phase 5.1: SuperCollider Setup and SynthDef Creation (Estimated time: 2-3 hours)
-**Status:** Complete

 **Tasks:**
-- [x] Install and configure necessary libraries (osc.js)
+- [ ] Install and configure necessary libraries (osc.js)
-- [x] Create SuperCollider file with 8 emotion-based SynthDefs
+- [ ] Create SuperCollider file with 8 emotion-based SynthDefs
-- [x] Design unique instrument characteristics for each emotion
+- [ ] Design unique instrument characteristics for each emotion
-- [x] Implement tempo and tonal variations based on emotion values
+- [ ] Implement tempo and tonal variations based on emotion values
-- [x] Test each instrument individually with varying intensity values
+- [ ] Test each instrument individually with varying intensity values

 **Key Points:**
 - Create a `warholEmotions.scd` file with all necessary SynthDefs